ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 `~/.ssh/config` contains local configuration data for SSH programs like `ssh`.
-The most useful settings in that file are per-server settings that associate account names and potentially SSH key files with server names, to simplify managing different user identities on different servers.
-For example, imagine a scenario in which a user has accounts on two different servers: an account named `testuser` on a server named `testserver`, using an SSH key for authentication, and an account named `m34754_a2` on a server named `anotherserver`, also using an SSH key for authentication, but using a different key pair than for server `testserver` (while using different SSH keys for different servers does not actually increase security, there might still be other reasons for doing so).
+The most useful settings in that file are per-server settings that associate account names, and potentially SSH key files, with server names, to simplify managing different user identities on different servers.
+For example, imagine that you have accounts on two different servers: an account named `testuser` on a server named `testserver`, using an SSH key for authentication, and an account named `m34754_a2` on a server named `anotherserver`, also using an SSH key for authentication, but using a different key pair than for server `testserver` (while using different SSH keys for different servers does not actually increase security, there might still be other reasons for doing so).
-Then the user would have to use the following two commands to log into the two servers, respectvely:
+Then you would have to use the following two commands to log into the two servers, respectvely:

 ````
 me@mypc$ ssh testuser@testserver
 ````

 and

 ````
 me@mypc$ ssh -i ~/.ssh/anotherserver_rsa m34754_a2@anotherserver
 ````

 The `-i <key file name>` option for `ssh` selects a specific SSH key other than the default `id_rsa`.
-To avoid typing this every time, the user could add the following text to their `~/.ssh/config` file using a text editor like `vim`:
+To avoid typing this every time, you could add the following text to your `~/.ssh/config` file using a text editor like `vim`:

 ````
 Host testserver